 Users like free products, and the provider still allows you to use its services for free.
 Users can download their extension onto their Firefox and Chrome.
 They’re completely free of charge and also able to hide your IP and provide you with complete anonymity.

 CyberGhost VPN Review – What We Didn’t Like

 There weren’t many flaws with the various CyberGhost VPN apps we tested.
 On Mac, establishing the VPN connection did take a couple of seconds longer when compared to the same process using the Android app.

-The cost of a one-month CyberGhost subscription is a bit pricey too although you can save a lot with long-term plans.
+The cost of a one-month CyberGhost subscription is a bit pricey, too, although you can save a lot with long-term plans.
 We would also like to see more South American VPN server locations added.
-Finally, the absence of Smart DNS was a bit of a surprise too.

-Still, with all the unique features CyberGhost has to offer, this certainly is one of the best VPN services providers out there.
+Still, with all the unique features CyberGhost has to offer, this certainly is one of the best VPN service providers out there.

 Conclusion on CyberGhost Review

 This being the end of our review, we hope you’ve gained a lot more insight into CyberGhost and the range of features that they have to offer.

 The provider is a good choice to consider, especially if you’re getting started with VPNs and would like to add an extra layer of privacy and security to all your online dealings.
 Take your time, check if this VPN is what you’re looking for, and let us know what you think in the comment section below.